wvallen/aggregatedfolds_live/src/posts/260214-non-zero-probability.md

 In one of them, Jupiter and I exchange signals.

-Light leaves the Sun, reflects from Jupiter, enters my retina, and triggers neuronal circuitry.
-Light leaves my lamp, expands across space, and completes the arc.
-Fusion, reflection, perception, intention, emission— an arc spanning stellar plasma to cortical firing.

-The multiverse renders the exchange faint in measure, yet fully contained within the total structure of reality.

-At this coordinate in spacetime, photons that departed Jupiter less than an hour and a half earlier entered my pupils.
+Light leaves the Sun, reflects from Jupiter, and arrives at my retina, triggering a cascade of molecular and electrical change.
+At this coordinate in spacetime—latitude, longitude, altitude, timestamp—photons that departed less than an hour and a half earlier entered my pupils.
 I responded with photons of my own.
-Geometry, chemistry, biology, and choice converged in a single exchange.
+Fusion, reflection, perception, intention, emission: geometry, chemistry, biology, and choice converged in a single exchange.

 The combinatorial space of possible configurations is vast; the one in which I stood on this deck, brass warm from breath, watching that planet steady above the trees, occupies a slender region within it.

-Non-zero probability does not guarantee arrival.
-It allows it.
+Non-zero probability does not ensure completion.
+It keeps completion possible.

-I've decided to have my consciousness flow to the particular universe within the multiverse where my signals complete the arc.
+If I'm allowed to choose where my consciousness flows, I choose the particular path within the multiverse where my signals complete the arc.

 And so I send a valentine into the dark: